 There’s nothing wrong with being a smart trader.
 What a fraud investigator needs to show is whether they had access to non-public information.
-Let’s overlay court-requisitioned communications data to see who Shany was speaking to around the time she made those trades.
+Let’s extend our insider trading detection by overlaying court-requisitioned communications data to see who Shany was speaking to around the time she made those trades.

 It looks like she had a phone call with her colleague, Austyn Little, just before selling her shares:

 The same thing happened in October, too.
 Coincidence?
 Or could it be that these people are sharing information with each other?

 That’s a great potential lead for a fraud investigator.
 Time to speak to Shany and Austyn, to see what they knew.

 By overlaying multiple datasets into one timeline, we get a full picture of all the events that took place, in a format that’s easy to explore, filter and understand.
 If we wanted to, we could also combine our timeline with a link analysis chart.